 You can download the software from WordPress.org (note the .org), and it won’t cost a thing.
-You and your friends can get together and have wild WordPress download parties, and it’s all good.
+You and your friends can get together and have wild WordPress download parties (socially-distanced and masked up, of course), and it’s all good.

 The one downside is that you need to host WordPress somewhere.
-And there you have two options: 1) Self-hosted, where you take care of the hosting costs and maintenance/security responsibilities, and 2) Managed hosting, where you pay someone else to take care of the hosting and much of the maintenance and security for you.
+There are two options: 1) Self-hosted, where you take care of the hosting costs and maintenance/security responsibilities, and 2) Managed hosting, where you pay someone else to take care of the hosting and much of the maintenance and security for you.